 English proficiency is required of all applicants whose native language is not English.
 Students can demonstrate proficiency in a number of ways at the graduate level.
-Please note, many colleges and programs have higher requirements than those listed below.
+PLEASE NOTE, many colleges and programs have higher requirements than those listed below.
 Applicants should contact the programs to which they are applying for details.

 Standardized Tests of English Proficiency

 Most students fulfill the English requirement by taking the Test of English as a Foreign Language (TOEFL), the International English Testing System (IELTS), or the PEARSON Test of English (PTE).
-For IELTS an overall band score of 6.5 is sufficient for graduate admission.
-For PEARSON a score of 47 is sufficient.
-TOEFL requirements vary based on the type of TOEFL test taken and scores are valid for up to two years.
-The minimum university requirement is:

 - 520 (paper-based test), or

 For applicants or students who are on campus, there are two other tests that can satisfy the English proficiency requirement.

 - For students who have joined UC as conditional admits, satisfactory completion of level 112 of Intensive English instruction at ELS Language Centers.
 Vist the ELS Language Center at UC website for more information.

 - For exchange students or visiting scholars on campus, achieving a score of 3 or better on the Graduate Placement Test (GPT-VS) administered on campus by the Center for English as a Second Language (CESL) in CECH.
 Programs, and not students, must initiate the request for CESL testing (contact CESL at firstname.lastname@example.org).
 There is a $50 fee for the GPT-VS test.

 When completing a graduate school application, international students will automatically be exempted from the English Proficiency testing requirement if they have received a baccalaureate or higher degree from one of the following countries where English is the official language:

 - Antigua & Barbuda